TarAndr/AnTar_SIP/README.md

 ## Conclusion

+Thank you for exploring the AnTar Simple Indicator Panel (SIP) library for Arduino.
+We hope this library provides you with a straightforward solution for integrating LED and buzzer-based indicator panels into your projects.
+Your feedback and contributions are highly appreciated.
+Feel free to report any issues, suggest improvements, or contribute to the development of this library on GitHub.

+Happy coding with AnTar SIP!

 Documentation made in [Open source online Markdown editor](https://pandao.github.io/editor.md/en.html "Open source online Markdown editor") and converted to HTML in [StackEdit](https://stackedit.io/app# "StackEdit").